-How come we domesticated these tiny animals?
-Well, the first guinea pig has domesticated a long time ago – 2000 BC.
+The first guinea pig was domesticated a long time ago – 2000 BC.
 Of course, the first case of domestication is in the Andes in South America.
 This area is now known as Peru and Bolivia.
-While guinea pigs were initially kept for food, families started buying them as pets for their children, which is something we do today.
-However, some countries still use guinea pigs as food, which we’re going to talk about later.
+While guinea pigs were initially kept for food, families started buying them as pets for their children, which we do today.
+However, some countries still use guinea pigs as food, which we will talk about later.

 At that time, guinea pigs were very rarely bought.
 Instead, people would often gift a guinea pig to special children or as a wedding gift.
 Strange, isn’t it?
 How would you react if someone gave you a guinea pig on your day of the wedding?
-Coupled with the fact that guinea pigs were free to run around and do what they want, people were definitely neglecting these widely-popular animals.
-The special cages for guinea pigs were developed later and they kept the guinea pigs safe and secure.
+Coupled with the fact that guinea pigs were free to run around and do what they wanted, people were definitely neglecting these widely-popular animals.
+The special cages for guinea pigs were developed later, keeping them safe and secure.

 Role of Guinea Pigs Through History

 Before the worldwide adoption of guinea pigs, they were mostly located in the Andes in South America.
 There, people believed that guinea pigs could help in traditional healing rituals.
 Guinea pigs were, in that case, known as evil spirit collectors.
-The process was simple, a guinea pig would be rubbed over the body of the patient and if it started squeaking, people believed that the pig identified the critical area.
+The process was simple, a guinea pig would be rubbed over the patient’s body, and if it started squeaking, people believed that the pig identified the critical area.

-At the time, most guinea pigs in South America were brown or grey.
-However, people valued black guinea pigs the most and they were considered holy, as they are the rarest specimen of guinea pigs.
+Most guinea pigs in South America were brown or grey at the time.
+However, people valued black guinea pigs the most, and they were considered holy, as they are the rarest specimen of guinea pigs.

-A lot of time has passed from that period to period when guinea pigs were brought to Europe.
-To be precise, back in the 1700s, English and Dutch traders brought them to that continent and they were very popular pets for aristocrats.
+A lot of time had passed from that period when guinea pigs were brought to Europe.
+To be precise, back in the 1700s, English and Dutch traders brought them to that continent, and they were very popular pets for aristocrats.
 Nowadays, guinea pigs are very popular among animal lovers.
-As animals who don’t scratch and bite, they are great pets for kids and due to their friendliness and ability to amuse people, they are great for every person.
+As animals who don’t scratch and bite, they are great pets for kids, and due to their friendliness and ability to amuse people, they are great for every person.

 This is a very tricky question to answer.
-First of all, no one knows how did guinea pigs get this name.
-They are very different from pigs and they aren’t even from Guinea!
+First of all, no one knows how guinea pigs got this name.
+They are very different from pigs, and they aren’t even from Guinea!
 However, we do have some speculations heard from historians.
 They speculated that roasted meat reminded European people of suckling pigs and as such, guinea pigs somehow got their name.
-On the other hand, some historians said that these pigs got the name from the squealing sound they produce.
+On the other hand, some historians said that these pigs got the name from the squealing sound they produced.

 Guinea Pigs in Non-Native Countries

-Back in South America, guinea pigs were used as food at the beginning and they’re now used as pets in many countries worldwide.
+Back in South America, guinea pigs were used as food initially and are now used as pets in many countries worldwide.
 However, some countries still use guinea pigs for food as rodents find their way to our plates more than ever.
 A pure example of this would be the United States.
 With this trend massively growing over the whole United States, South American restaurants are also trying to push this trend a little further.
 As they represent a native country for guinea pigs, it’s very favorably for them to include this trend.

-In countries like Colombia, Peru, and Ecuador, guinea pigs represent a valuable and nutritious food.
-Many bloggers from these countries love eating them and they even write their blogs based on the guinea pigs.
-Guinea pigs are often cooked whole, sometimes grilled, and even deep fried.
-This food is adored by many countries now and many customers eat whole guinea pigs! 🙁
+In Colombia, Peru, and Ecuador, guinea pigs represent valuable and nutritious food.
+Many bloggers from these countries love eating them, and they even write their blogs based on the guinea pigs.
+Guinea pigs are often cooked whole, sometimes grilled, and even deep-fried.
+This food is adored by many countries now, and many customers eat whole guinea pigs!

-Guinea pigs are one of the most popular pets out there and their roots might not seem so obvious.
-Since they come from the South American countries, it’s pretty amazing that they are now so wide-spread.
-These days, guinea pigs are fully domesticated, friendly, and great with people.
-European countries use guinea pigs only as pets and their popularity speaks for itself.
+Guinea pigs are among the most popular pets out there, and their roots might not seem so obvious.
+Since they come from South American countries, it’s amazing that they are now so widespread.
+Today, guinea pigs are fully domesticated, friendly, and great with people.
+European countries use guinea pigs only as pets, and their popularity speaks for itself.